jordanbaird/Ice/README.md

 ## About

 Ice is a powerful menu bar management tool.
-It aims to cover a wide array of features, while remaining free and open source.
+It aims to cover a wide variety of features, while remaining free and open source.

 ## Roadmap/Features